Hamed-NKR/MCEM/README.md

 8. Exporting and plotting the aggregation data.

 To accomplish the above steps the following packages come with MCEM:
-"PAR" initializes different properties of particles, "TRANSP" computes important transport properties of fluid and particles, solves the particle equation of motions and applies the proper boundary conditions, "COL" contains different tools to check collisions and cluster the particles, and "UTILS" implements different tools to visualize and post-process the results.
+"+PAR" initializes different properties of particles, "+TRANSP" computes important transport properties of fluid and particles, solves the particle equation of motions and applies the proper boundary conditions, "+COL" contains different tools to check collisions and cluster the particles, and "+UTILS" implements different tools to visualize and post-process the results.
 In addition to these, the "input" and "output" folders, respectively, contain the initialization parameters and final results of the program.
 To run the program, two scripts are included in the main directory named as "main_test" and "main_fast".
 The former one is written to monitor and troubleshoot the outputs while the latter aims to run the code in the lightest form possible to get the results at the lowest computational cost.